-French Guiana has one of the richest fauna and flora density in the world.
-Its surface is almost entirely covered by the Amazonian rain forest.
+French Guiana has one of the richest fauna and flora densities in the world.
+Its surface is almost entirely covered by the Amazonian rainforest.
 It’s a basin of life.
-Unfortunately the high density of plants and trees makes it difficult to observe animals in their natural habitat.
-Home to more than 75 species, French Guiana zoo is a beautiful showcase of the fauna that populates this wild region of France.
+Unfortunately, the high density of plants and trees makes it difficult to observe animals in their natural habitat.
+Home to more than 75 species, the French Guiana zoo is a beautiful showcase of the fauna that populates this wild region of France.

 The zoo is situated nearby Macouria.
-If you’re coming from Cayenne you have to take the road on the left right after the VITO gas station.
+If you’re coming from Cayenne on RN1 you have to take the road on the left right after the VITO gas station.
 While from Kourou It’s on your right once you passed by Macouria.
-You’ll have 10 more minutes on the road.
+You then have 10 more minutes on the road.

 Things you should know before your visit

 Would you like to see a caiman running for its lunch?
 Or a jaguar’s jaws in action?
 French Guiana Zoo shows the feeding of some animals during the opening hours.
 Down below you can find the calendar.
 Note that due to meteorological conditions or other external events the feedings may change schedule.